Northern Kentucky University does not send paper statements.

 It is important that you register for all of your courses for that semester (all sessions) up front to maximize your financial aid award.
 If the aid is completed and approved, it will be posted to your account activity statement as ‘estimated aid’ by the tuition due date.
 If the aid is not completed and approved by the tuition due date for the semester, the tuition and fees must be paid in full out of pocket.
 NO EXCEPTIONS.

 A refund will be sent for all aid that comes in after that due date.
+Direct Deposit Refunds for the Fall and Spring terms are processed on Monday, Wednesday, and Fridays.
+Direct Deposit Refunds for the Summer term are processed on Tuesday’s and Friday’s.
 All questions concerning financial aid status, verification, options, eligibility or requirements should be directed to Student Financial Assistance at firstname.lastname@example.org or by calling 859-572-5143.

 There is no reinstatement process for accelerated online majors.

 Financial holds will be placed on accelerated online majors who maintain an outstanding term balance >$100; this hold prevents registration for future sessions.
 Any balance over 0.00 will prevent you from receiving an official transcript.

 In order to comply with federal regulations surrounding Truth-in-Lending disclosures, Northern Kentucky University does not have an Employer Reimbursement Plan.
 If you anticipate receiving tuition reimbursement from your employer, the student will initially be responsible for paying the first semester up front through a variety of options (i.e. government loans, filing the FAFSA, alternative loans, savings, etc.) or any combination of these and other financial resources.
 Once you’ve completed the first semester you can use the reimbursement that you received from your employer to pay for the next semester, and continue this process for subsequent semesters.